 What to Bring

 - Borrow or rent ski gear if this is your first time.
 Make sure to have layers on (PJs or leggings are great if you don’t have long johns), a snow bib for kids or snow pants for grownups, snow jacket and snow gloves.
 You can do without the goggles (unless it’s snowing!) for your first visit.
-Note: The resort does not rent clothing, however you can pick that up on your way at xxx.
+Note: The resort does not rent clothing, however you can pick that up on your way at some of the shops in Wrightwood.
 Prices are great for adult clothing.

 - Lots of water.
 It is dry and cold so no one thinks to drink water, but you can get dehydrated quickly.